Malingering Incompetency to Stand Trial due to Brain Injury

 In 2013 four men were charged with crimes including rape of a minor.
 One assailant posted the rape on Youtube which spread to other social media, ultimately leading to their arrest, trial and conviction.

 One man claimed he was incompetent to stand trial due to a childhood brain injury.
-Dr. Adhia concluded the degree of claims of incompetency were indicative of malingering.
+I was asked to conduct an assessment.